-- Employee labor costs

-- Stock and supplies
+- Employee labor costs - Stock and supplies

+WV INCOME MAINTENANCE MANUAL

+CHAPTER 10 10.

 - Raw material

 - Seed

 - Fertilizers

 - Repair and maintenance of machinery and/or property

 - Cost of rental space used for conducting the business

-- Payments on the principal and interest of the purchase price of income-producing real estate and capital assets, equipment, machinery and other durable goods
+Payments on the principal and interest of the purchase price of income-producing real estate and capital assets, equipment, machinery and other durable goods

-- Insurance premiums and taxes paid on the business and incomeproducing property
+Insurance premiums and taxes paid on the business and income-producing property

 - The principal, interest and taxes on the client's residence which is used in part to produce income.
-This is applicable only if the costs on the portion of the home used in the selfemployment enterprise can be identified separately.
+This is applicable only if the costs on the portion of the home used in the self-employment enterprise can be identified separately.

 - Advertising costs

 - Utilities

+- Office expenses (stamps, stationery, etc.)

 - Legal costs

-- Net Loss from self-employment farming.
+Net Loss from self-employment farming.
 See item 4 below.

 Do not deduct the following:

 - Federal, State or local income taxes

 - Money set aside for retirement

 - Travel from home to a fixed place of business and return

 - Depreciation

 - Amounts claimed as a net loss, except loss from farming self-employment.
 See item (4) below.

 - (2) Rental Income Deductions: